DESI DR2 Baryon Acoustic Oscillations from the Lyman Alpha Forest Multipoles: Discussion

 \section{Discussion}

 In this work, we compressed the \lyaf\ correlation functions into Legendre multipoles and achieved our primary goal of obtaining a positive-definite covariance matrix without ad hoc smoothing.
-We then investigated how well these multipoles can be modelled, given the highly anisotropic nature of metal contamination and the distortions due to continuum fitting errors.
-We found that the monopole and quadrupole terms can be modelled well and efficiently capture BAO information, whereas including the hexadecapole yields diminishing returns, improving BAO information by only $2\%$.
+We then investigated how well these multipoles can be modeled, given the highly anisotropic nature of metal contamination and the distortions due to continuum fitting errors.
+We found that the monopole and quadrupole terms can be modeled well and efficiently capture BAO information, whereas including the hexadecapole yields diminishing returns, improving BAO information by only a few percent.
 However, nuisance parameters degrade noticeably in the multipole representation and exhibit stronger correlations between BAO parameters, particularly $\aAP$.

 The Legendre compression reduces the number of data points and, therefore, the size of the covariance matrix substantially.
 This approach introduces an important advantage: it is now feasible to supplement covariance matrix estimation with that from mocks, as is done in galaxy clustering statistics.
 However, we also demonstrated that the variance of our mock data is lower than that of the real data.
 Consequently, the variance amplitude needs to be scaled to match the data while the mock fidelity is improved from first principles.